Piatra Craiului Mountains: Nature protection

 The whole range is included in the national park Parcul Național Piatra Craiului (Piatra Craiului National Park).
 The first protection of this area started in 1938 when 4.4 km2 were declared as a "Nature Reserve".
 The Law 5/2000 enlarged this area to 148 km2.
 In 2003 the external limits and internal zoning were created.
 Since 1999 a park administration has existed and since 2005 a management plan has been in place.

 In the national park area about 300 fungi species, 220 lichen species, 100 different mosses, 1,100 species of superior plants (a third of the number of all plant species found in Romania), 50 Carpathians endemic species, and also two endemic species for Piatra Craiului can be found.

-There are also two endemic species of spiders, 270 butterfly species, amphibians and reptiles, 110 bird species (50 listed in the Bern Convention and 6 in the Bonn Convention), 17 bat species, chamois and other large herbivores and also many large carnivores (wolves, brown bears, lynx) living in the national park.
+There are also two endemic species of spiders, 270 butterfly species, amphibians and reptiles, 110 bird species (50 listed in the Bern Convention and 6 in the Bonn Convention), 17 bat species, Carpathian chamois and other large herbivores and also many large carnivores (Eurasian wolf, Eurasian brown bear, Carpathian lynx) living in the national park.